ExperienceLovelace/ha-floorplan/docs/_docs/03-usage.md

 ### Rule Simplification

-The above rule can be simplified as shown below, since Floorplan uses `call-service` as the default action to perform.
+The above rule can be simplified as shown below, since Floorplan uses `call-service` as the default action.
 Also, Floorplan automatically includes the entity as part of the service data when calling the service.

 ```yaml
   - element: button.power